ISISComputingGroup/ibex_developers_manual/WISH-Needle-Valve-Controller.md

 | `TEMP`| Temperature readback from Eurotherm | Read/Write | |

 # Access control architecture
-There are two mechanisms at work controlling access rights here; setpoint mode and manager mode.
+There are two mechanisms at work controlling SP access rights here; setpoint mode and manager mode.

 ### Manager mode
-All writable items are _only_ accessible when manager mode is enabled (e.g., `$(P)CS:MANAGER`=1).
+All writable items are _only_ accessible when manager mode is enabled (e.g., `$(P)CS:MANAGER`=1):

 ### Setpoint mode
 As detailed above, the access rights to the `MANUAL_FLOW` and `TEMP` PVs is controlled partially via setpoint mode.